Mid-Autumn Festival: Crochet Mooncake Amigurumi・中秋节: 钩针编织月饼

 大家好!祝福中秋佳节快乐。但愿人长久,千里共婵娟。

 Once again, it is the Mid-Autumn Festival, or Zhong Qiu Jie中秋节.
-As mentioned in last year's post, this festival is commonly known as the Mooncake Festival in Singapore and Malaysia, as the traditional food eaten during this festival is the mooncake, or yue bing月饼.
+As mentioned in last year's post, this traditional Chinese festival is commonly known as the Mooncake Festival in Singapore and Malaysia, as the traditional food eaten during this festival is the mooncake, or yue bing月饼.
 I learnt recently, rather randomly through an Instagram story, that the mooncake is also a kueh — namely, kueh bulan (also spelt kuih bulan) or kueh bulan lapan in Malay.

 The Mid-Autumn Festival and mooncakes are of Chinese origin.
 The festival is celebrated by ethnic Chinese worldwide, and also in cultures within the East Asian cultural sphere.
 For instance, it is celebrated as Tsukimi月見 in Japan, Chuseok추 석 and Hangawi한 가 위 in South Korea, and Tết Trung Thu in Vietnam.
 In Singapore and Malaysia, the festival and its customs were brought over by Chinese traders, settlers and migrants to our region.